 Our opinion and any materials provided in connection therewith do not constitute a recommendation to St. Jude's Board of Directors with respect to the Mergers, nor does our opinion constitute advice or a recommendation to any shareholder as to how to vote in connection with the Mergers or otherwise.
 Our opinion does not address St. Jude's underlying business or financial decision to pursue the Mergers, the relative merits of the Mergers as compared to any alternative business or financial strategies that might exist for St. Jude, the financing of the Mergers or the effects of any other transaction in which St. Jude might engage.
 Our opinion addresses only the fairness, from a financial point of view and as of the date hereof, of the Merger Consideration to the extent expressly specified herein.
-We do not express any view or opinion as to any other term, aspect or implication of the Mergers or the Agreement (including, without limitation, the form or structure of the Mergers or the potential adjustment to the aggregate Cash Consideration as set forth in the Agreement) or any other agreement, transaction document or instrument contemplated by the Agreement or to be entered into or amended in connection with the Mergers or the fairness, financial or otherwise, of the Mergers to, or of any consideration to be paid to or received by, the holders of any class of securities, creditors or other constituencies of St. Jude, Abbott or other participants in the Mergers.
+We do not express any view or opinion as to any other term, aspect or implication of the Mergers or the Agreement (including, without limitation, the form or structure of the Mergers or the potential adjustment to the aggregate Cash Consideration as set forth in the Agreement) or any other agreement, transaction document or instrument contemplated by the Agreement or to be entered into or amended in connection with the Mergers or other constituencies of St. Jude, Abbott or other participants in the Mergers.
 Furthermore, we do not express any view or opinion as to the fairness, financial or otherwise, of the amount or nature of any compensation payable to or to be received by any of St. Jude's or Abbott's directors, officers or employees, or any class of such persons, in connection with the Mergers relative to the Merger Consideration or otherwise.